 - MAR required the Commission to submit a report on MAR and, if the Commission considered this to be appropriate, a proposal for amendments to MAR, by 3 July 2019.
 In September 2020, ESMA published a report on MAR.
-The Commission's report has yet to be published. - In December 2022, the Commission published a package of proposals to simplify EU listing rules, referred to as the Listing Act package (see slide 19).
+The Commission's report has yet to be published. - In December 2022, the Commission published a package of proposals to simplify EU listing rules, referred to as the Listing Act package (see Slide 19).
 A measure supporting the EU's Capital Markets Union agenda, this will, among other things, amend MAR to: - narrow the scope of the obligation to disclose inside information and enhance legal clarity as to what information needs to be disclosed and when; - clarify the conditions under which issuers may delay disclosure of inside information; clarify the market sounding procedure; simplify the insider lists regime; and - simplify the reporting mechanism for buy-back and stabilisation programmes.
 The proposals are continuing through the EU legislative process. - The European Parliament's ECON committee is expected to vote on its draft reports on the Listing Act package on 24 October 2023.
-Third drafts of the reports were published in June 2023.
+Third drafts of the reports were published in June 2023. - Following its feedback report in July 2023, ESMA expects to continue working on pre-hedging in 2024 and may assist IOSCO in developing further guidance at global level.
+ESMA will also continue focusing on the impact of social media on market surveillance and market integrity and may provide guidance on this topic.